-- address all the above selection criteria; - include details of key proposed personnel; - detail a fixed price total professional services fees (exclusive of GST but inclusive of all other taxes and charges) to effectively execute all directions in this tender brief to a required professional high standard of care, including all meeting attendances, 'on-site' and 'off-site' work.
-Submissions should also state a total upper monetary limit for travel expenses and disbursements such as telephone, printing and photocopying costs that will not be exceeded.
-An optional additional fixed price fee (exclusive of GST) should be provided for the item in direction number 6 (client survey) of this tender brief; - detail the methodology and approach to be used (including sample selection methods and sizes); - include an estimated break-up of time by task and team member, a schedule of work, performance milestones and key outputs for this engagement; and - include any suggested modifications or improvements to the approach outlined above.
+- address all the above selection criteria; - include details of key proposed personnel; - detail a fixed price total professional service fees (exclusive of GST but inclusive of all other taxes and charges) for audits to be conducted each financial year ending 30 June 2010, 30 June 2011 and 30 June 2012.
+The total fixed price fees to be quoted for each year are for executing all directions in this tender brief to a required professional high standard of care, including all meeting attendances, 'on-site' and 'off-site' work.
+Submissions should also state a total upper monetary limit for travel expenses and disbursements such as telephone, printing and photocopying costs that will not be exceeded; - identify with supporting detail as a component of the total fixed price fees for each year, a reasonable allowance for contingencies which could be experienced during the course of each audit; and - include an estimated break-up of time by task and team member, a proposed schedule of work, appropriate audit methodologies that will be employed, performance milestones and key outputs for this engagement.